 Aspiration is the inhalation of foreign material into the airways beyond the vocal cords.
 It can be categorized as aspiration pneumonitis or aspiration pneumonia.
 Aspiration pneumonitis is chemical injury after aspiration of gastric contents.

-Defined as organized polypoid granulation tissue in the distal airways extending into the alveolar ducts and alveoli.
-The typical presentation of idiopathic bronchiolitis obliterans organizing pneumonia (BOOP) is an individual with a flu-like illness consisting of a mild fever, arthralgia, fatigue, and a mild cough lasting 1 to 3 months.
+Bronchiolitis obliterans organising pneumonia (BOOP) is defined as organized polypoid granulation tissue in the distal airways extending into the alveolar ducts and alveoli.
+The typical presentation of idiopathic BOOP is an individual with a flu-like illness consisting of a mild fever, arthralgia, fatigue, and a mild cough lasting 1 to 3 months.
 Shortness of breath develops later as the BOOP occupies increasing numbers of alveoli.
 Bilateral end-inspiratory crackles are heard.
 Other presentations depend on the type.
 BOOP may occur after infectious pneumonias.
 Organisms include viral agents, bacterial agents, atypical organisms, and parasites.

-Also known as extrinsic allergic alveolitis, it is the result of non-IgE mediated immunologic inflammation.
-Hypersensitivity pneumonitis (HP) is caused by repeated inhalation of nonhuman protein, which can be of natural plant or animal origin or can be the result of a chemical conjugated to a human airway protein, such as albumin.
+Hypersensitivity pneumonitis (HP), also known as extrinsic allergic alveolitis, is the result of non-IgE mediated immunologic inflammation.
+HP is caused by repeated inhalation of nonhuman protein, which can be of natural plant or animal origin or can be the result of a chemical conjugated to a human airway protein, such as albumin.
 The inflammation of HP manifests itself in the alveoli and distal bronchioles.
 The clinical manifestations of HP depend on the concentration and frequency of exposure.
 The clinical syndromes (acute, subacute, and chronic HP) present differently.

-Dyspnea is indicative of respiratory distress and is a key diagnostic factor of pneumonia.
+Dyspnea, also known as shortness of breath or breathlessness, is a subjective sensation of breathing discomfort.
 The etiology is broad, ranging from mild, self-limiting processes to life-threatening conditions.
 Diseases of the cardiovascular, pulmonary, and neuromuscular systems are the most common etiologies.
+Dyspnea is a key diagnostic factor of pneumonia.

 Cough is the most common presenting symptom in primary practice.
-Postinfectious cough is the most common etiology of subacute cough.
-Other common etiologies in nonsmoking adults with a normal CXR who do not take ACE inhibitors include upper airway cough syndrome, asthma, gastroesophageal reflux disease, and nonasthmatic eosinophilic bronchitis.
-Patients with chronic cough (usually productive of sputum), a history of fever, malaise, and chest pain, and exam findings of dullness to percussion, decreased breath sounds, and presence of rales, should be suspected and further tested for pneumonia.
+Postinfectious cough is the most common etiology of subacute cough (cough persisting for 3 to 8 weeks).
+Once cough duration has exceeded 8 weeks, a systematic approach to elucidating cause and best treatment is needed.
+Common etiologies of chronic cough (cough persisting for >8 weeks) in nonsmoking adults with a normal CXR who do not take ACE inhibitors include upper airway cough syndrome, asthma, gastroesophageal reflux disease, and nonasthmatic eosinophilic bronchitis.
+Patients with chronic cough (usually productive of sputum), a history of fever, malaise, and chest pain, and exam findings of dullness to percussion, decreased breath sounds, and presence of rales, should be further tested for pneumonia.

 BMJ Publishing Group